KiwisAndApples/KiwisAndApples.github.io/docs/ut_extension/gui_test/cell.md

-# What can be entered in a cell

 Each row in the Ponicode interface corresponds to a test case.
 Each cell corresponds to a value - be it an input value, a mock value, an assertion value, or a value that indicates the tested instance.
 ## Inputs